- Healthcare Analytics

 In addition to cooperation, research in disaster management exposes the need for policy awareness to recognize relevant information in enhancing cooperation.
 Intelligent software agents have previously been employed for problem solving in disaster situations but without incorporating how the agents can create or model awareness.
 This paper presents an awareness based modelling method, called MAAP, to maintain awareness of software agents of a given set of policies.
 The paper presents preliminary results indicating that the use of policies as a source of awareness, as facilitated by MAAP, is a potentially effective method to enhance cooperation.

-Talaei-Khoei, A, Bleistein, SJ, Ray, PK & Parameswaran, N 2010, 'P-CARD: Policy-Based Contextual Awareness Realization for Disasters', 2010 43rd Hawaii International Conference on System Sciences, Hawaii International Conference on System Sciences, IEEE, Honolulu, USA, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Talaei-Khoei, A, Bleistein, SJ, Ray, PK & Parameswaran, N 2010, 'P-CARD: Policy-Based Contextual Awareness Realization for Disasters', 2010 43rd Hawaii International Conference on System Sciences, Hawaii International Conference on System Sciences, IEEE, Honolulu, USA, pp. 1-10.View/Download from: Publisher's site

 In an emergency response to a disaster, cooperation, upon which first responders rely to maintain contextual awareness, may not be adequate.
 This paper addresses how to maintain contextual awareness and extend cooperation among first responders in a disaster.
 Much research proposes that software agents can be used to aid in maintaining contextual awareness when direct cooperation is not available.
 However, the process of contextual awareness realization, a critical aspect to use software agents, has largely been ignored.
 This paper thus proposes a four-step process for contextual awareness realization driven by policies.
 The process is demonstrated via application to a scenario based on the hazardous material rail incident in Casa Grande, AZ.
 The paper concludes that refinement of management issues to policies, and then transforming policy to rules to define software agent behaviors is a potentially effective method for contextual awareness realization in software agents.
 This method enhances cooperation among involved agencies.